Visit our Sister Sites:

 Chrysanthemum are members of the daisy family.
 There are hundreds of varieties, including dwarf varieties.
-There are a broad range of bright, cheerful colors to choose from.
+There is a broad range of bright, cheerful colors to choose from.

 Chrysanthemums look great anywhere you put them.
-They are superb in your flower garden.
+They look superb, growing in your flower garden.
 They make great indoor flowering plants.
-And, they're splendid in containers on your patio or deck.
+And, they're splendid in containers on your front porch, patio or deck.

 How to Grow Chrysanthemum Plants:

 Hardy mums are easy to grow.
 They prefer full sun and a rich, well draining soil.
-When planting or transplanting mums, mix in plenty of compost.
+When planting or transplanting mums, mix in plenty of compost at the new planting site.
 You can also mix in fertilizer into the flowerbed, prior to planting.